hoeck/simple-runtypes/README.md

   on all types that [`literal`](src/literal.ts#L10) accepts
 - rename record to object: [#69](https://github.com/hoeck/simple-runtypes/issues/69)
 - improve docs:
-  - *preface*: what is a runtype and why is it useful
+  - _preface_: what is a runtype and why is it useful
-  - *why*: explain or link to example that shows "strict by default"
+  - _why_: explain or link to example that shows "strict by default"
   - show that `simple-runtypes` is feature complete because it can
     1. express all TypeScript types
     2. is extendable with custom runtypes (add documentation)
   - add small frontend and backend example projects that show how to use `simple-runtypes` in production
-- test *all* types with [tsd](https://github.com/SamVerschueren/tsd)
+- test _all_ types with [tsd](https://github.com/SamVerschueren/tsd)
 - add more combinators: partial, required, get, ...
 - separate [`Runtype`](src/runtype.ts#L106) and [`InternalRuntype`](src/runtype.ts#L171) and type runtype internals
   (see [this comment](https://github.com/hoeck/simple-runtypes/pull/73#discussion_r948841977))

+#### current tasks (metadata) notes

+- check that intersection & union tests do properly test the distribution stuff
+- make getMetadata public
+- maybe make metadata typed and include all options so that you can walk the tree to create testdata orjson-schemas from types
+- maybe add a `serialize` function to each runtype too? to use instead of JSON.stringify and to provide a full-service library?
+- maybe make `any` a forbidden type of a runtype